August 2023 Ohio Issue 1: Other claimed political ramifications

 The party-polarization of Issue 1 also made claims regarding future effects bend along party lines.

 As mentioned before, LaRose mentioned more than just the abortion question while drumming up support.
-He also claimed two other proposals to come, including raising the minimum wage to $15 per hour (a petiton for such was being attempted at the time), and an unspecified reduction of 2nd Amendment rights (likely referencing states expanding red flag laws, among other similar anti-gun changes).
-One pro-Issue 1 campaign ad also took aim at the ACLU for their opposition of Ohio House Bill 8, which disallowed schools from notifing parents of their child's change of gender identity and allowed parental scrutiny for content deemed 'sexuality content'.
+He also claimed two other proposals to come, including raising the minimum wage to $15 per hour (a petition for such was being attempted at the time), and an unspecified reduction of 2nd Amendment rights (likely referencing states expanding red flag laws, among other similar anti-gun changes).
+One pro-Issue 1 campaign ad also took aim at the ACLU for their opposition of Ohio House Bill 8, which disallowed schools from notifying parents of their child's change of gender identity and allowed parental scrutiny for content deemed 'sexuality content'.
 The same ad also mentioned the URGE group, tying their support of removing parental consent for minor abortions to the issue.

 An anti-Issue 1 ad claimed that Republicans would soon ban all forms of birth control if it was to pass, although no such effort had been pushed within the state.

 A debate held by NBC4 Columbus regarding Issue 1 also made mentions of an ad regarding gender-affirmation surgeries on minors, along with reiterating the claims regarding gun control.